nhsbsa-data-analytics/.github/docs/pre-commit-gitleaks.md

 12:34PM WRN leaks found: 3
 ```

 This gives you details of all potential leaks, so you can easily see why they were flagged and where they are in your code.
-For how to allow a false positive, see "Allowing fallse positives below".
+For how to allow a false positive, see [Allowing false positives](#allowing-false-positives).

+__If you detect a secret, you must immediately follow the remediation plan from your risk assessment and take steps to remove the secret from wherever they are used.
+Additionally, where possible, a new rule should be added to the `gitleaks` TOML file.__

 ### Success scenario